feather-framework/feather-spec/README.md

 )
 ```

-###  Using FeatherService
+###  Using FeatherSpec

-See the `FeatherServiceTests` target for a basic service implementation.
+See the `FeatherSpecTests` target for a basic Spec implementations.

+See developer documentation here:
 [Documentation](https://feather-framework.github.io/feather-spec/documentation/featherspec)